 The link between hearing loss and smoking is well established, but it’s not exactly well known.
 According to a 2011 study (yes, this topic has been well studied), 80% of young smokers had no idea that their hearing was being affected.

 And, unfortunately, there isn’t just one mechanism that’s at work here:

-- The nicotine in cigarettes and other tobacco products act as neuromodulators, interfering with the proper functioning of your auditory nerves.
+- The nicotine acts as neuromodulators, interfering with the proper functioning of your auditory nerves.

 - Smoking itself can cause severe tinnitus in your ears.